FPR36/XFMC/README.md

 Final Notes<br/>
 This is a personal, non-commercial project and will remain freeware.
 If you encounter bugs, please report them only if they can be reproduced consistently.<br/>
 Happy flying!<br/>
+update 27/10/2025:  version 3.5 is released adding a dedicated ap into XFMC.
+This solves issues with the native xplane AP.
+XFMC now is a FMC+AP.
+Config files will be updated with PID settings to match the plane char's.
+XFMC APP is now version 1.06 with a extra page for on the fly setting the PID values